NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 CUBIC also satisfies the "full backoff" requirement as described in
 {{!RFC5033}}.
-After reducing the sending rate to one packet per round-trip time, CUBIC would then exponential backoff the transmit time between each packet if congestion persists.
+After reducing the sending rate to one packet per RTT, CUBIC then exponentially increases the transmission timer for each packet retransmission while congestion persists.

 ## Fairness within the Alternative Congestion Control Algorithm